-Oakville Presbyterian Church has a long history of ministry to the folks in the mid Willamette Valley and through its mission outreach throughout the world.
+Oakville Presbyterian Church has a long history of ministry to the folks in the mid-Willamette Valley and through its mission outreach to other parts of the world.
 We are first and foremost a Christian Church that is Biblically based and Christ-Centered.

-There’s a wise saying,“A wedding is but a day, a marriage is a lifetime.”
+There’s a wise saying,“A wedding is but a day, a marriage is a lifetime”.
 Weddings involve a lot of preparation.
 However, preparing for your married life together is much more important than preparing for the wedding.
 Our role is to help you with both of these.
-See the Marriage Preparation Policy that Reverend Carpenter has signed and has committed himself to abide by.
+Click below for the Marriage Preparation Policy that Reverend Carpenter has signed and has committed himself to abide by.
 Please read it carefully.
 The amount of time and effort you put into preparing for your marriage relationship will make a difference in the quality of your married life.
 Plan on scheduling four to five pre-marital counseling appointments between now and your wedding date.
-(These can be arranged to take place Tuesday – Friday 9:00 am to 5:00 pm.)
+(These can be arranged to take place Tuesday – Friday 9:00 a.m. to 5:00 p.m.)

-- After you have read through this information, you can fill out the online Wedding Application form or copy and paste the form into a Word document, complete it, attach it to an email and send it to email@example.com (You can also print it, complete it, and mail it to the church.)
+- After you have read through this information, you can download the Wedding Application form, complete it, attach it to an email and send it to email@example.com.
+Or, you can print it, fill it out completely, and mail it to the church.

 - Once the completed form is received, the Pastor will contact you to schedule an appointment to discuss your view of marriage and your ideas for the wedding ceremony.
 The completed form will then be presented to the Session for their approval.
 (The Session is the ruling body of the church.
 They must approve all uses of the facilities.)